jfpanisset/aswf-infra-packer/README.md

 # Architecture

-The [CI/CD infrastructure for the ASWF](https://www.aswf.io/community/) is public and relies on open source.
-The code for this infrastructure can be found in a [ASWF GitHub repository](https://github.com/AcademySoftwareFoundation/ci-management) and is documented by the [Linux Foundation Releng (Release Engineering) Documentation](https://docs.releng.linuxfoundation.org/en/latest/index.html).
+The [CI/CD infrastructure for the ASWF](https://www.aswf.io/community/) is public and is based on open source components and systems.
+The code for this infrastructure can be found in a [ASWF GitHub repository](https://github.com/AcademySoftwareFoundation/ci-management) and is documented in the [Linux Foundation Releng (Release Engineering) Documentation](https://docs.releng.linuxfoundation.org/en/latest/index.html).

 The official ASWF infrastructure is hosted at [VEXXHOST](http://vexxhost.com), a public cloud provider based on [OpenStack](https://www.openstack.org/).
 The main servers are: